What Are Can and Could?

 As you can see, the sentence is about the possibility of rain at the moment.

-Remember to use 'could' when you want to make a request, politely.
+Remember to use 'could' to make a request in more formal settings.

 Here, the request is being made in the present moment.